 Have at least 65,000 baht (about $2,000) monthly salary or pension

-Notice that you need to have the money in the Thai account for at least two months previous to your visa application if you go with the first choice in the list above.
+Notice that you must have the money in the Thai account for at least two months before your visa application if you go with the first choice in the list above.
 A letter from the bank indicating evidence of deposits needs to be given.

-There are several situations that would require you to get extra permits or separate visas to be issued.
+Several situations would require you to get extra permits or separate visas to be issued.

-Your retirement visa is good for a year but every 90 days you do need to return to immigration.
+Your retirement visa is suitable for a year, but every 90 days, you need to return to immigration.
 Your visa will become invalid if you fail to do this.
 Also, the retirement visa does not allow you to work in the country.
 For that, you'll need a work visa.
 Whether you're going to operate or even volunteer on only a retirement visa, your visa may be revoked.

-Nor does the retirement visa encourage you to exit and re-enter the country, you may need to apply for a re-entry visa at some point in your first year of residency.
+Nor does the retirement visa encourage you to exit and re-enter the country; you may need to apply for a re-entry visa at some point in your first year of residency.
 The procedure for a permit is reasonably straightforward.
-You ought to have a photo of yourself and separate sections of your passport in addition to the application form.
+You should have a photo of yourself and separate passport sections in addition to the application form.

-You may need to request a visa extension until the retirement visa is approaching expiration.
+You may need to request a visa extension until the retirement visa approaches expiration.
 With certain extra specifications, this application is close to the original application.
-You would need to have proof of address, versions of a bank balance and photographs of each page of your passport, for instance.
+You would need proof of address, versions of a bank balance and photographs of each page of your passport, for instance.

-Koh Phangan has varied accommodation, ranging from budget bungalows to luxurious villas.
-Many people also choose to build their own home or buy one.
-It's far more economical than in the west and it will make your family a beautiful home to come and linger in while they visit you, and if you want to call Phangan home, you know they can surely visit you here!
+Koh Phangan has varied accommodations, ranging from budget bungalows to luxurious villas.
+Many people also choose to build their own homes or buy one.
+It's far more economical than in the west, and it will make your family a beautiful home to come and linger in while they visit you; and if you want to call Phangan home, you know they can surely see you here!

-We will presume that you will want more than a shanty bungalow for your home.
-There are many concrete houses available ranging from one upwards bedrooms with modern facilities.
-Luxurious contemporary villas are also for rent and sale if renting it is worth getting a long contract with the owner so you know you can stay for a while.
+We presume you will want more than a shanty bungalow for your home.
+Many concrete houses are available, ranging from one upwards bedroom with modern facilities.
+Luxurious contemporary villas are also for rent and sale.
+If renting, it is worth getting a long contract with the owner so you know you can stay for a while.

 There are people from all over the planet who now make Koh Phangan their permanent home, from young adults who want some stable pillars for their futures to invest in companies or set up their own to older aged men and women who want to spend their days in a better atmosphere with a more comfortable living expense.

-It is very easy to make friends here because everyone is pleasant and helpful, from partaking in activities such as yoga classes or even by eating in restaurants you will get to know the community well.
-Koh Phangan is a very caring island, the ex-pat and Thai community all look after and look out for each other.
+It is straightforward to make friends here because everyone is pleasant and helpful; from partaking in activities such as yoga classes or even eating in restaurants, you will get to know the community well.
+Koh Phangan is a very caring island; thethe ex-pat and Thai community all look after and look out for each other.

 Famed for its spirituality and yoga schools, the island is a perfect place to wind down with a selection of classes in this area.
 There are also watersports such as kite surfing for adrenaline junkies and more chilled activities such as pool teams and tournaments, swimming pools and tennis.

-There are charitable organisations which always need help if you wish to give your time and help such as Phangan Animal Care, Island Aid and Phangan Community Garden.
-Whether you just want to relax on the beach, with a drink in the bar or get fully stuck in, you will never be bored.
+There are charitable organisations which always need help if you wish to give your time and support, such as Phangan Animal Care, Island Aid and Phangan Community Garden.
+You will never be bored if you want to relax on the beach, with a drink in the bar or get fully stuck in.

-The Thai love of food is irresistible and paired with smiling hospitality dining out in Phangan is an unforgettable high point of a retirees experience of life here, but you should still bear in mind that if you're fussy about great service, this is Thailand, not London.
+The Thai love of food is irresistible, and paired with smiling hospitality, dining out in Phangan is a unique high point of a retiree's life experience here.
+However, you should remember that if you're fussy about excellent service, this is Thailand, not London.

-For cooking at home, the island has a few fresh fruit and vegetable markets where you can buy products as well as supermarkets with some international products as well as cleaning products and the like.
+For cooking at home, the island has a few fresh fruit and vegetable markets where you can buy products, supermarkets with some international products, cleaning products, and the like.

-Retirement in this Southeast Asian nation is an outstanding way to reward yourself after a long and fruitful career, relaxed, entertaining and with an always-positive environment.
-And with comprehensive medical treatment to keep you safe and in good humour, when you head out and appreciate what the nation has to give, you'll have little to think about.
+Retirement in this Southeast Asian nation is a beautiful way to reward yourself after a long and fruitful career, relaxed, entertaining and with an always-positive environment.
+And with comprehensive medical treatment to keep you safe and in good humour, you'll have little to think about when you head out and appreciate what the nation has to give.